General Notes on Manchu Arrows

 We can find a description of Manchu arrows in Volume 14 of the Illustrated Standard of Imperial Ritual Objects (Huang Chao Liqi Tushi 皇朝禮器圖式) compiled during the reign of Emperor Qianlong, and it said:

-Although not mentioned, we know the shaft are barrel shaped, i.e., tapering from the center of the shaft toward its two ends.
+Although unmentioned, we know Manchu shafts are barrel shaped, i.e., tapering from the center of the shaft toward its two ends.
 This allows rigidity (strong spine in modern archery) and maintaining a balance weight center.
-Both the barrel shaped design and long fletching are obvious based on actual artifacts and photographs.
+Both the barrel shaped design and long fletching are easily identified on actual artifacts and photographs.

-Another example can be found in the form British Colony in the Hong Kong Ping Shan Tang Clan Gallery, which has a set of ten well preserved late Qing arrows that are typical to the officers and soldiers category.
-These arrows are approximately 90cm in length, 34cm with fletching and the nock end, 2.5cm between end of fletching and the nock end.
+Another example can be found in the former British Colony in the Hong Kong Ping Shan Tang Clan Gallery, which has a set of ten well preserved late Qing arrows typical to the officers and soldiers category.
+These arrows are approximately 90cm in length, 34cm of fletching and the nock end, and 2.5cm between end of fletching and the nock end.

 I would also like to propose a speculation here regarding the distance from the fletching end to the nock end.
-The specimen from the Tang Clan shows a fairly long distance of approx. 2.5cm and photos which match arrows from other photos shown below, but at the same tine there are also historical examples and recent traditional replica that are much shorter.
-The speculation is that the different distances might have something to do with the use of Tiao-Gua vs Dan-Gou technique when using the Manchu cylindrical thumb ring.
+The specimen from the Tang Clan shows a fairly long distance of approx. 2.5cm.
+This seem to match with the arrows an illustration showing the Tiao-Gua technique.
+At the same time there are also historical examples and recent traditional replica with distances between the fletching and the nock end being much shorter.
+The speculation is that the different distances might have something to do with the using the Tiao-Gua or the Dan-Gou technique.

-When the Tiao-Gua is used, there are risk of damaging the fletchings if there is not enough distance because much of the index finger presses against the shaft.
-In the case of a Dan-Gou technique, the contact between the shaft and index finger is much less and a shorted fletch to nock disntance can be used.
+Tiao-Gua risks damaging the fletchings if there is not enough distance.
+The index finger of the Tiao Gua presses against the shaft, so it may be pressing of the fletching if the distance is too short.
+In the case of a Dan-Gou technique, the contact between the shaft and index finger is much less; so shorted fletch to nock distance can be used.

 In a next article, I would like to introduce Kevin Xu, the owner of Caroline Armory, and his quest of producing a new generation of Manchu arrows that are traditional but modern.
 Stay tuned!